fluttercommunity/flutter_workmanager/README.md

 Initialize Workmanager only once.
 Background app refresh can only be tested on a real device, it cannot be tested on a simulator.

+### One off tasks
 iOS supports **One off tasks** only on iOS 13+ with a few basic constraints:
-**registerOneOffTask** starts immediately.
+`registerOneOffTask` starts immediately.
 On iOS it might run for only 30 seconds due to iOS restrictions.

 ```dart
 Workmanager().registerOneOffTask(